Portsmouth School of Architecture

 At the School of Architecture, we approach architectural design as a practical, ethical and socially responsible process.
 We focus on architectural design, practice, history and theory, and explore developments in various areas, including sustainable and low carbon design.

 Employability is built into our teaching.
 Students work on projects and with clients through our Project Office.
-This approach has led to 98% of our students being in work or further study within 6 months of graduating (DLHE, 2017).
-Our courses are highly regarded by our students, with our Architecture courses having a 92% student satisfaction rating (NSS, 2019).
+This approach has led to 95% of our students being in work or further study within 15 months of graduating (HESA Graduate Outcomes Survey conducted in 2019).

 We're committed to cross-disciplinary, outcome driven research with regional impact and global reach.
 Our research focuses on strategic thinking, sustainable design, and community engagement to answer some of the key challenges and matters of concern facing society.
 Our teaching and research activities inform each other to produce innovative projects and insightful students.